 - If you travel in the dry season, consider a UPF headband, hat or scarf

-- Women’s Osprey Sirrus 36 Backpack or Osprey Stratos 36 – they come in different sizes based on your height.
+- A day pack.
+I carried a 36-liter day pack for my Inca Trail Trek, although a 24-liter pack would work as well.
+I recommend the Women’s Osprey Sirrus 36 Backpack or Osprey Stratos 36 – they come in different sizes based on your height.

 - 1.5 or 2L water reservoir – our guides were good about telling us how much water we needed to bring for the first day of the trip, and our cooks boiled water for us to carry after that.